-As always, we encourage you to wear comfortable shoes and to dress in layers for the changing temperature.
-We walk rain or shine…unless the rain is blowing sideways.
-(As of this writing, NO rain is forecast.)
+As always, we encourage you to wear comfortable shoes and to dress in layers for the changing temperatures.

 Your Own Pedometer Walking Program